mvolkmann/blog/src/zig.md

 and `std.log.err`, in order from least to most severe.

-The `print` function takes a format string and a possibly empty literal array of values to be inserted in place of the format string placeholders.
+The `print` function takes a format string and a possibly empty tuple of values to be inserted in place of the format string placeholders.
 The format string can contain placeholders with the syntax `{specifier}` that indicate where values in the second argument are to be inserted.